-Another benefit of using Merlin for HELICS co-simulation is its flexibility to manage complex co-simulations. pyhelics includes functionality to launch HELICS co-simulations using a JSON file that defines the federates of the co-simulation.
-As of this writing it does not have the ability to analyze the data and launch subsequent co-simulations.
+Another benefit of using Merlin for HELICS co-simulation is its flexibility to manage complex co-simulations.
+Another tool that you may have heard of is helics_cli helics_cli is a command-line tool to launch HELICS co-simulations.
+It currently as of this writing does not have the ability to analyze the data and launch subsequent co-simulations.
 In this type of scenario a user could use Merlin to setup a specification that included an analyze step in the Study step of Merlin.
 The analysis step would determine if another co-simulation was needed and the input to the next co-simulation, and would then proceed to launch the co-simulation with the input generated by the analysis step.